Author: David FinsterLast Updated: Tue, Feb 22, 2022

 The web console screen resolution is limited.
 You should use a remote desktop client on Windows to get the highest display settings and better performance.
 Likewise, a native SSH client will also work better.

-The web console is meant for diagnostic and recovery tasks when the VPS is not available through the network.
-A native SSH client or a remote desktop client for Windows are better options.
-These methods provide full features like copy/paste and international keyboard support.
+For normal purposes, a native SSH client or a remote desktop client for Windows are better options.
+These methods have full features like copy/paste and international keyboard support.
+The web console us designed for diagnostic and recovery tasks when the server is not available through the network.

 Windows users can access SSH through PowerShell or cmd.exe.
 Linux and macOS users can access SSH through the terminal.

 PuTTY for Windows

 iTerm2 for macOS